 Required Vote: Majority of members present.

-Special Permit (Planning Board and Zoning Board) review determines whether or not the proposed use is appropriate based on the permit criteria.
-The board may deny a project IF it finds that the criteria are not met, or cannot be met even with conditions.
+Special Permit - Planning Board and Zoning Board of Appeals: review determines whether or not the proposed use is appropriate based on the permit criteria.
+The board may deny a project if it finds that the criteria are not met, or cannot be met even with conditions.

 Required Vote: Board super-majority (5 planning board or 3 zoning board)